kukuu/blockchain/README.md

   - Ethereum Waffle -  A lightweight test runner for Ethereum smart contracts.
 Has testing utils built in like Chai matchers for Ethereum addresses, hashes, and BigNumbers, it's Typescript native, and plays well with Ethers.

-  - ICO (Initial Coin Offerings) -  It is a popular fundraising method used primarily by startups wishing to offer products and services, usually related to the cryptocurrency and blockchain space.
-The cryptocurrency industry’s equivalent to an initial public offering (IPO).
+  - ICO (Initial Coin Offerings) -  It is the cryptocurrency industry’s equivalent to an initial public offering (IPO).
+Interested investors can buy into the offering and receive a new cryptocurrency token issued by the company.
+This token may have some utility in using the product or service the company is offering, or it may just represent a stake in the company or project.
+A company looking to raise money to create a new coin, app, or service launches an ICO as a way to raise funds.

   - Node - user or computer within the blockchain architecture (each has an independent copy of the whole blockchain ledger)

 - Transaction - smallest building block of a blockchain system (records, information, etc.) that serves as the purpose of blockchain